data-beep/FINE3300-CPI-Analysis/README.md

   - Read in 11 csv files into pandas
   - Combine all 11 files into one pandas dataframe
-  - Transpose the month columns to make them rows to allow for more efficient data analysis
+  - Transpose the month columns in order to make them rows to allow for more efficient data analysis

 - **Data Analysis**